 Mixed epithelial stromal tumor (MEST) is defined as a distinct renal tumor according to the World Health Organization Classification in 2004.
-The tumor has cystic and solid components comprising branched glandular structures and smooth muscle-like bundles.
+The tumor has cystic and solid components of branched glandular structures of smooth muscle-like bundles.
 To our knowledge, there are only one hundred reported cases in the current literature.
-MEST has a unique pattern that includes mesenchymal and epithelial components with characteristic estrogen and progesterone receptor-positive immunoreactive mesenchyme, mimicking ovarian stroma.
-Hormones are considered risk factors for these tumors, especially in women who have a history of long-term estrogen therapy post-menopause for the treatment of gynecological disorders (1-4).
-They are usually benign although they can rarely exhibit showing malignant behavior.
+MEST has a unique pattern including mesenchymal and epithelial components with characteristic estrogen and progesterone receptor-positive immunoreactive mesenchyme, mimicking ovarian stroma.
+Hormones are accused of being risk factors for these tumors, especially in women who have a history of exposure to long-term estrogen therapy after menopause for the treatment of gynecological disorders (1-4).
+They are usually benign although rarely showing malignant behavior.
 The only treatment method for the tumor is surgical excision (2).